 2019 Storm Drain Art Project Rules and Regulations

 The City of Richmond Department of Public Utilities, in association with RVAH20, is conducting its fourth annual Storm Drain Art Project in March and April 2019.
 The goal of the project is to raise awareness about the effects stormwater pollution has on our waterways.

-Artists ages 18+ are invited to submit storm drain designs by Tuesday, April 9, 2019 at 11:59 PM.
+Artists ages 18+ were invited to submit storm drain designs by Tuesday, April 16, 2019 at 11:59 PM.
 City of Richmond staff will select six finalists to paint their drains in Richmond's Scott’s Addition district.